Cockney: Dialect history, spread, and evolution

-Migration and evolution
+The Survey of English Dialects took a recording from a long-time resident of Hackney in the 1950s, and the BBC made another recording in 1999 which showed how the accent had changed.

-A dialectological study of Leytonstone in 1964 found that the area's dialect was very similar to that recorded in Bethnal Green by Eva Sivertsen, but there were still some features that distinguished Leytonstone speech from Cockney.
+A dialectological study of Leytonstone in 1964 found that the area's dialect was very similar to the Cockney recorded in Bethnal Green by linguist Eva Sivertsen, but there were still some features that distinguished the two areas.

-Linguistic research conducted in the early 2010s suggests that today, some aspects of the Cockney accent are declining in usage within multicultural areas, where some traditional features of Cockney have been displaced by Multicultural London English, a multiethnolect particularly common amongst young people from diverse backgrounds.
-Nevertheless, the glottal stop, double negatives, and the vocalisation of the dark L (and other features of Cockney speech) are among the Cockney influences on Multicultural London English, and some rhyming slang terms are still in common usage.

-An influential July 2010 report by Paul Kerswill, professor of sociolinguistics at Lancaster University, Multicultural London English: the emergence, acquisition, and diffusion of a new variety, predicted that the Cockney accent would disappear from London's streets within 30 years.
-The study, funded by the Economic and Social Research Council, said that the accent, which has been around for more than 500 years, is being replaced in London by a new hybrid language.
-"Cockney in the East End is now transforming itself into Multicultural London English, a new, melting-pot mixture of all those people living here who learned English as a second language", Kerswill said.

-A series of new and expanded towns have often had a strong influence on local speech.
-Many areas beyond the capital have become Cockney-speaking to a greater or lesser degree, including the new towns of Hemel Hempstead, Basildon, and Harlow, and expanded towns such as Grays, Chelmsford and Southend.
-However, this is, except where least mixed, difficult to discern because of common features: linguistic historian and researcher of early dialects Alexander John Ellis in 1890 stated that Cockney developed owing to the influence of Essex dialect on London speech.
+A combination of several interrelated factors, including the deindustrialisation of the East End of London, the slum clearance programme between the 1920s and 1960s, and the construction of new and expanded towns in southeastern England, gave rise to the so-called "Cockney Diaspora".
+The speech varieties of many areas beyond the capital have been strongly influenced by migration from London, including the new towns of Hemel Hempstead, Basildon, and Harlow, and expanded towns such as Grays, Chelmsford and Southend.

 Writing in 1981, the dialectologist Peter Wright identified the building of the Becontree estate in Dagenham as influential in the spread of the Cockney dialect.
 This vast estate was built by the Corporation of London to house poor East Enders in a previously rural area of Essex.
 The residents typically kept their Cockney dialect rather than adopt an Essex dialect.
 Wright also reports that the Cockney dialect spread along the main railway routes to towns in the surrounding counties as early as 1923, spreading further after World War II when many refugees left London owing to the bombing, and continuing to speak Cockney in their new homes.

 A more distant example where the accent stands out is Thetford in Norfolk, which tripled in size from 1957 in a deliberate attempt to attract Londoners by providing social housing funded by the London County Council.

+Estuary English

+By the 1980s and 1990s, many of the accent features had spread into the more general speech of the southeastern quadrant of England, developing an accent, or wide class of accents, called Estuary English.
+An Estuary speaker will use some but not all Cockney sounds.
+The term Estuary English first came to public prominence in an article by David Rosewarne in the Times Educational Supplement in October 1984.
+Rosewarne argued that it may eventually replace Received Pronunciation in southern England.
+The phonetician John C. Wells collected media references to Estuary English online.
+Writing in April 2013, he argued that research by Joanna Przedlacka "demolished the claim that EE was a single entity sweeping the southeast.
+Rather, we have various sound changes emanating from working-class London speech, each spreading independently".
+Some of these features have arguably become, or are becoming, standard in southern England.